-Garda vetting provides an employer with information regarding an individual's criminal background and associated behaviour.
+Garda vetting provides an employer with information regarding an individual's criminal background.

-- 1. As per the National Vetting bureau act (Children and Vulnerable Persons), 2012, "any work or activity which is carried out by a person, a necessary and regular part of which consists mainly of the person having access to, or contact with, children or vulnerable persons" shall be vetted. - 2.
-This includes anyone involved in teaching, training, or mentoring - 3.
-If an employee or volunteer is found to have a criminal background that should have been disclosed during the recruitment process and was not disclosed their contract may be terminated - 4.
-Failure to comply or complete this process may result in the withdrawal of an offer of employment, or the termination of contract - 5.
-All employees and volunteers who come into contact with children, young people or vulnerable adults through their role in Saint Patrick's Cathedral will be Garda vetted - 6.
-Garda vetting is non-transferable between employers and should be renewed every two years or as instructed by the Garda Vetting Bureau - 7.
-If a disclosure has been returned to Saint Patrick's Cathedral the information must be assessed by the DLP and a decision on whether the applicant is suitable should be made.
-Advice on the contents of vetting disclosures can be discussed with the Church of Ireland Child Protection Officer.
+- If an employee or volunteer is found to have a criminal background that should have been disclosed during the recruitment process and was not disclosed their contract may be terminated - 2.
+Any employee or volunteer of Saint Patrick's Cathedral may be asked to cooperate with the Garda vetting procedure - 3.
+Failure to comply or complete this process may result in the withdrawal of an offer of employment, or the termination of contract - 4.
+All employees and volunteers who come into contact with children, young people or vulnerable adults through their role in Saint Patrick's Cathedral should be Garda vetted - 5.
+Garda vetting is non-transferable between employers and should be renewed every two years or as instructed by the Garda Vetting Bureau